rich-junwang/rich-junwang.github.io/_posts/2022-12-18-Large-Scale-Pretraining.md

 ### Stability
 During the model training, the most commonly seen issue is gradient exploding, aka, gradient becomes `NaN`.
 As layers go deeper, this problem happens more often because the way backpropagation works.
 Over the years, people have proposed many different ways to solve the challenge.
-As is shown in this paper, `On Layer Normalization in the Transformer Architecture`, the post-LN shows stability issue without carefully designed warming-up stage.
+As is shown in paper [21], the post-LN shows stability issue without carefully designed warming-up stage.
 As a result, they are proposing pre-LN to alleviate the problem.

 <br>